About memory problems and dementia

 If your’re worried about your own or someone else’s memory, it is important to seek help quickly.

-If you are concerned about your memory, you should seek advice from your GP in the first instance.
-They may then refer you to our services for assessment and further steps.
+If you are worried about your own or someone else’s memory you should seek advice from your GP in the first instance.

 If you feel unable to talk to your GP about your own or a family member’s memory problems, you can also contact our memory service directly.
 We will provide advice on next steps which may include arranging an appointment with the memory assessment team.